reuteras/dfirws/README.md

 ```

 This will also create *./setup/config.txt*.
 Select the tools you would like to be available in the sandbox here.
 All tools will still be downloaded and can be installed later in the sandbox if needed.
 You can also turn off Sysmon and specify the configuration file to use.
 By default the sandbox will use the old expanded format for right-click but that can be changed back.

+By default this sandbox will have networking and clipboard redirection off.
+If you like to enable clipboard you should change `<ClipboardRedirection>Disable</ClipboardRedirection>` to `<ClipboardRedirection>Enable</ClipboardRedirection>`.
+More information about [Windows Sandbox configuration][wsc].

 ## Usage